Need expert help?

 Often, people will combine these with 1 night in Papeete, so you have a chance to see Marche Papeete, Les Roulottes, explore the town, shop for pearls, etc.

 The above list may not be comprehensive.
-Mandatory hotel-imposed fees may not include tax and are subject to change at any time and without notice.
-The hotel can provide current fee and inclusions when you check-in.
+Fees and deposits may not include tax and are subject to change.

 Whitetip reef sharks just offshore of Moorea